cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 11: Function initializing thread struct*

-Next, it calls a function that I has annotated to be **launch_threads_encrypt**.
+Next, it calls this function to launch child threads.
 It checks the thread struct to see if the encrypting flag is set.
 If it is, loop from **0 to thread_count - 1** and spawn a thread to encrypt each time.
 It also adds these threads into the thread buffer for easy clean-up later.

 ![alt text](/uploads/Conti8.PNG)